brandonsheppard/Theme-Starter-Kit/README.md

 ![](http://design.neto.com.au/assets/uploads/QR0D5N9y3D.png)

-This repo contains a node module, `generatetheme`, which will set up a new environment for you to build a Neto theme!
+This repo contains a node module, `ntheme`, which will set up a new environment for you to build a Neto theme!

 It also acts as a repository for themeScripts which are used within the themes to compile, update and upload stuff.
 You shouldn't run these scripts within this repository—they are just here for version control and storage.

-## How it works
+## Commands

 To build a new theme, simply navigate to a directory you wish your theme to be in via terminal and run the following command:

 ```
-ntheme themeName
+ntheme generate themeName
 ```

 This will create a new directory, inside the current directory, called `themeName`.
 It will have everything you need set-up.